Comment: Tom Sermanni needs to step down as Football Ferns coach after another farcical affair

 While goalkeeper Erin Nayler parried superbly to deny Prince a header in the 72nd minute it didn't detract from a backline defence that looks shy on high balls, especially in set pieces that even Cameroon can exploit.

-It'll be interesting because Cameroon will employ a bunker mentality to test New Zealand's offensive mettle, after holding Canada to a 1-0 win and the Dutch to 3-1.
+It'll be interesting because a winless Cameroon a;lso will employ a bunker mentality to test New Zealand's offensive mettle, after holding Canada to a 1-0 win and the Dutch to 3-1.

-For the record, Americans celebrating isn't the issue but how Thailand got on to the world cup stage in the first place for a 13-0 flogging this week.
+For the record, the Americans celebrating isn't the issue but how Thailand got on to the world cup stage in the first place for a 13-0 flogging this week that boggles the mind.